stevekinney/idea-box/README.md

 ## Towards an Object Oriented Approach

-So, we have this mess of functions all of the place that we're trying to attach onto an individual idea object.
+So, we have this mess of functions all over the place that we're trying to attach onto an individual idea object.
 It's kind of sloppy, messy, and difficult because we're trying to manage two things:

 - Individual ideas and their state
 - Methods that work on that state

 The Rubyist in you should be througholy annoyned at this point.
 What we're doing right now seems hacky because it is.
 It would be much nicer if every idea could just refer to another object that stored all of the shared methods that each idea might need.
 This sounds like a job for protoypal inheritance.

 What would an object-oriented approach look like?
-Ideally could construct an object that held the data for an individual idea and then store all of the methods a single prototype object.
+Ideally we could construct an object that held the data for an individual idea and then store all of the methods in a single prototype object.
 Here is an example of what this might look like.

 ```js
 function Idea(data) {